General & Co-Artistic Director

 If you're interested in being notified about future auditions, please fill in your contact info below.

-COMING SOON: Join us online Sundays @3pm for 'Reflections & Expressions', a series of short concerts featuring current and past HOS singers and pianists, as they share music that is important to them and why.
+Join us online Sundays @3pm for 'Reflections & Expressions', a series of short concerts featuring current and past HOS singers and pianists, as they share music that is important to them and why.
 Series partially sponsored by a generous bequest from Mme. la Juge, Anne-Marie Trahan.
-Visit our Calendar page
+Click here to purchase tickets and learn more.

 COMMUNITY SCHOOL: Missing live singing?
 Need a fun & safe outlet during lockdown?...and even afterwards?
 Join us for singing lessons ONLINE!
 All styles, from pop & jazz to classical.
 ALL AGES!
-FREE INTRODUCTORY LESSON for residents of Haliburton County!
+A limited number of FREE LESSONS for residents of Haliburton County!
+Don’t miss out!
+Sign up NOW!
 Visit our Community School